-Summer funding to establish dissertation topics and gather pilot data: Summers 1 and 2, up to \$2,000 each year (maximum of \$4,000).
+Summer funding to establish dissertation topics and gather pilot data: Students enrolled in the fall semester of 2022 and prior could receive summers 1 and 2, up to \$2,000 each year (maximum of \$4,000).
+Students enrolled in fall 2023 and after could receive summer funding at an amount to be determined by the Senior Administrative Assistant, Chair, and Director of Graduate Studies.
 We expect students in their 3rd summer to already be on external dissertation research grants.
 We encourage students to apply for external support (on or off campus) even if these funds from the department exist, as the process of writing grants is part of a student's intellectual formation and professional development.

 Emergency Dissertation Research: These funds are for students who applied for grants to fund fieldwork in year 4 but were not successful.
-Eligible students can be provided a maximum of \$4,000.
 Students in this situation need to send a detailed budget to the DGS and to the department Chair, as well as their committee members.
 If the department approves the costs, the student will be provided the money.
 The Chair and DGS will subsequently let the Dean of Arts and Letters know of these expenses.